-- Ensure there is no one in the engine compartment. - Ensure the engine compartment door is closed. - Ensure the gearshift control level is set to neutral and that all persons are clear of any moving parts. - Insert ignition key. - Turn key to on position.
-The glow plug light will illuminate. - Observe warning lights (and gauges on deluxe panel).
+- Ensure there is no one in the engine compartment. - Ensure the engine compartment door is closed. - Ensure the gearshift control level is set to neutral and that all persons are clear of any moving parts. - Insert ignition key. - Turn key to on position. - Observe warning lights (and gauges on deluxe panel).
 Note: The engine water temperature overheat warning light will only come on for a brief period of time when the ignition is first turned on as a bulb check.
-It will then only illuminate in the case of the engine coolant temperature exceeding the maximum safety level. - Wait for the glow plug light to go out. - Turn key to start and hold to crank. - Crank the engine for no more than 15 seconds. - Upon engine start, immediately release the key. - Key will return to on position. - The warning buzzer will stop and on the deluxe panel, the oil pressure gauge will show an oil pressure of 2.5 3.5 bar (36 51 psi). - Should any warning light not go out, or if there is no reading on the oil pressure gauge, the buzzer will continue sounding.
-In this case, stop the engine immediately and check the relevant system (Note: If the charge light does not go out, briefly increase the engine speed). - Stop engine if any abnormal noises are detected. - Visually check the engine for oil, fuel and coolant leaks, after initial start-up and at regular intervals.
-Note: Engine must be stopped, with ignition key removed, to carry out this check.
+It will then only illuminate in the case of the engine coolant temperature exceeding the maximum safety level. - Turn key to start and hold to crank. - Crank the engine for no more than 15 seconds. - Upon engine start, immediately release the key. - Key will return to on position. - The warning buzzer will stop and on the deluxe panel, the oil pressure gauge will show an oil pressure of 3.5 4.5 bar (51 61 psi). - Should any warning light not go out, or if there is no reading on the oil pressure gauge, the buzzer will continue sounding.
+In this case, stop the engine immediately and check the relevant system (Note: If the charge light does not go out, briefly increase the engine speed).

+- Stop engine if any abnormal noises are detected. - Visually check the engine for oil, fuel and coolant leaks, after initial start-up and at regular intervals.
+Note: Engine must be stopped, with ignition key removed, to carry out this check).